 It’s no secret that Windows 8′s new interface is a “touch-first experience” – Microsoft said it themselves.
 If you’re curious about upgrading to Windows 8, you can try Windows 8 on your PC – but unless you’re using a PC with a touch screen, it just isn’t the same.
 Assuming you have an iPad or Android tablet lying around, you can test Windows 8 with a touchscreen before you purchase a new Windows 8 PC or tablet.

 You can’t actually install Windows 8 on your tablet, but we’ll be using a few tricks to experience Windows 8 on your existing tablet’s touch screen.
+For a lot more detail of course, you’ll want to check out the MUO Windows 8 guide.

 What You’ll Need: